Is Oats Good For Babies?

 - fresh fruits like apple or banana to oatmeal for the younger children and strawberries, chikku, mangoes to oatmeal for the older ones improves its vitamins, minerals, antioxidants and fibre content

-- adding nuts such as almonds and walnuts in powder or paste form, and dried fruits like raisins, prunes and berries to oatmeal improves its flavor, healthy fatty acid profile improving your child’s brain health and heart-healthy antioxidants
+- adding nuts such as almonds and walnuts in powder or paste form, and dried fruits like raisins, prunes and berries to oatmeal improves its flavor, healthy fatty acid profile improving your kid’s brain health and heart-healthy antioxidants

 - for making the oatmeal sweet while retaining its goodness, replace sugar with honey or jaggery

-If you’d like to try a traditional dish made by substituting rice with oats, check out this yummy idli recipe
+If you’d like to try a traditional dish made by substituting rice with oats, check out this yummy idli recipe from the above list:

-100 g ural dal (split black gram)
+- 100g ural dal (split black gram)

-½ carrot, grated
+- ½ carrot, grated

-½ tsp oil
+- ½ tsp oil

-¼ tsp mustard seeds
+- ¼ tsp mustard seeds

-¼ tsp Bengal gram dal
+- ¼ tsp Bengal gram dal

-Salt to taste
+- Salt to taste